AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/terminology.md

 ## Prompt

-Instructions given to generate an output.
-Write descriptive prompts to generate specifically what you want — if you don't like the results, reword your prompt to get closer to what you want.
+Provide instructions to generate an output.
+Write descriptive text prompts to generate specifically what you want — if you don't like the results, reword your prompt to get closer to what you want.
 See [Writing Effective Prompts](https://helpx.adobe.com/firefly/using/tips-and-tricks.html) for more details.

 ## Negative prompt